42Barcelona/Mas-O-Menos/README.md

 ### You shall not pass
 > You will learn how to make your program smart
 - Update the MESSAGE value to ask the age of the user: `echo 'Hello 42 !
-How old are you ?'`
+What's the answer ?'`
 - Add thoses lines at the bottom of the file to check if the age is equal to 42
 > Be careful about special characters like spaces and the quotes
 ```bash